Leody Taveras Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The Astros pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Astros have a 3.94 team ERA that ranks seventh across all league pitching staffs.
+- The Astros have a 3.96 team ERA that ranks sixth among all MLB pitching staffs.

-- Astros pitchers combine to rank 18th in baseball in home runs surrendered (170 total, 1.2 per game).
+- Astros pitchers combine to give up 174 total home runs at a rate of 1.3 per game (to rank 21st in the league).

-- The righty's last time out came on Tuesday against the Boston Red Sox, when he went 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- The lefty last pitched on Wednesday against the Boston Red Sox, when he tossed six innings, allowing two earned runs while giving up five hits.

-- The 28-year-old has put together a 3.49 ERA and 6.7 strikeouts per nine innings across 20 games this season, while giving up a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.